Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $0.99 per month / $2.99 once

 Runmore 5K Trainer is a simple, easy running app with native Wear OS support.
 It works like other running apps in this space.
-You start out easy with things like 60 seconds of running followed by 90 seconds of walking and work your way up to running a 5K.
-The UI is super simple and there aren’t a ton of extras.
+You start out easy with 60 seconds of running followed by 90 seconds of walking and work your way up to running a 5K.
+The UI is super simple, and there aren’t a ton of extras.
 The premium version adds Google Fit support and a dark theme along with ad-free usage.
 This is an excellent option for people who like to keep it simple.
 We also really appreciate there being a subscription option or a one-off payment model.

 Price: Free / $3.99 per month / $24.99 per year

 Zombies, Run! is one of the most unique running apps.
 It motivates you by telling you a story.
 The longer you go, the more of the story you unlock.
 The free version comes with some basic stuff.
 However, you need the pro version to get all of the stories along with some additional features.
 That includes over 200 story missions.
 Zombie Chases is a fun game mode.
 Basically, you speed up when you hear zombies behind you or drop supplies to distract them.
-It’s difficult to put the experience into words.
+It isn’t easy to put the experience into words.
 There is a free version to try out, though!